Ancient Village Of Monsanto, Miraculously Balanced Giant Boulders And Knights Templar Connection

 King Afonso Henriques conquered Monsanto from the Moors, and in 1165, the city was given military orders to maintain the reconquered city with Christian hands.

-King Alfonso granted it to the Templar monks who had the Castle built under the orders of Gualdim Pais, Grand Master of the Order of Knights Templar.
+King Alfonso granted it to the Templar monks, who built the Castle under the orders of Gualdim Pais, Grand Master of the Order of Knights Templar.

 King Sancho I (1190) and King Afonso III (1217) confirmed the Charter.
 King Sancho I of Portugal reconstructed and repopulated the fortress because it was severely damaged during the wars with the king of Leonese, an independent kingdom founded in AD 910 and situated in the northwest region of the Iberian Peninsula.

-In 1308, King Dinis granted it a Charter, which allowed a fair to take place near the Chapel of São Pedro de Vir-a-Corça.
+In 1308, King Dinis granted it a Charter, which allowed a fair to occur near the Chapel of São Pedro de Vir-a-Corça.
 King Manuel I granted it a New Charter in 1510, giving it the right to be a 'town.'

 However, Monsanto and its inhabitants could not contemplate a quiet life.